The Time Domain Linear Sampling Method for determining the shape of multiple scatterers using electromagnetic waves: The inverse problem and the linear sampling method

 \section{The inverse problem and the linear sampling method}

 We now formulate precisely the inverse problem we shall study.
 We assume that the unknown scattering object $\Omega$ is illuminated by incident fields that are due to regularized point sources (see (\ref{EI_TD_1}) below) which are a model of a source of electromagnetic waves.
 Each source point is placed on a fixed surface $\GammaI \subset \R^3$.
 We seek to reconstruct the scatterer $\Omega$ from measurements of the scattered fields corresponding to those incident fields on a possibly different surface $\GammaM \subset \R^3$, which is a model for a measurement device.
 Both $\GammaI$ and $\GammaM$ are piecewise smooth surfaces, and are allowed to be open or closed.
 When either surface is closed we assume $\Omega$ is enclosed by that surface.
-In the case when $\GammaI$ (or $\GammaM$) is open, we suppose that it is a subset of an analytic closed surface $\tilde{\Gamma}_{\mathrm{I}}$ (or $\tilde{\Gamma}_{\mathrm{M}}$, respectively) that encloses $\Omega$.
+In the case when $\GammaI$ (or $\GammaM$) is open, we suppose that it is a subset of an analytic closed surface $\tilde{\Gamma}_{\mathrm{I}}$ (or $\tilde{\Gamma}_{\mathrm{M}}$, respectively) that encloses $\Omega$. {In our analysis it will be useful to let $\OmegaI$ denote the domain enclosed by $\GammaI$ (or the domain enclosed by the analytic surface $\tilde{\Gamma}_{\rm{}I}$ containing $\GammaI$ when $\GammaI$ is open).
+Similarly $\OmegaM$ is defined in the same way using $\GammaM$ in place of $\GammaI$.}

 In order to describe the regularized point sources that we consider, we fix a polarization $\p\in\R^3\setminus\{\boldsymbol{0}\}$, a source point $\y \in \GammaI$, and a smooth function $\chi \in \mathcal{C}^\infty_0(\R_+)$ that models a modulation function in time.
 Then we take regularized incident magnetic dipoles defined in the classical sense for $\x \not = \y$ and $t \in \R$ by: